eylonhotam/eylonhotam/README.md

 # Hi there, I'm Eylon 👋

 Computer Engineering student at the Technion.
 Learning front-end, back-end, and everything in between.
-Recent projects: a PyTorch CNN for real-time shape classification, a dependency-free JavaScript inventory app built around a finite-state machine, and a non-invasive colorectal-screening device that won 1st place at the T2Med Hackathon.
+Recent projects: a PyTorch CNN for real-time shape classification, a dependency-free JavaScript inventory app built around a finite-state machine.

 ---
 ### 📁 Featured Projects